Ramona, California, is located within San Diego County and was once known as the “Turkey Capital of the World.”

 It offers both group and private tours where guests can interact with a variety of animals, including camels, mini spotted sheep, turkeys, and even parrots and cockatoos.

-Visitors can also schedule camel rides, feed the camels, and shop in the gift store, which features skin care products and even chocolate, all made from camel’s milk!
+Visitors can also schedule camel rides, feed the camels, and shop in the gift store, which features skin care products and even chocolate made from camel’s milk!

 Though the camel dairy does offer some walk-in visit times, they are limited and only available on select days.
-Reservations for private tours are encouraged not only to enhance your experience but also to limit the stress on the animals by not exposing them to large crowds.
+Reservations for private tours are encouraged to enhance your experience and limit the stress on the animals by not exposing them to large crowds.

-During May, the dairy offers a 3-day Camel Camp where guests can enjoy some up-close interactions with the farm’s camels, and learn about training techniques, camel grooming, camel riding, halter training, and veterinary basics.
+During May, the dairy offers a 3-day Camel Camp where guests can enjoy up-close interactions with the farm’s camels and learn about training techniques, camel grooming, camel riding, halter training, and veterinary basics.

-To learn more about open farm hours, private reservations, camel rides, and the camel camp, check out the Oasis Camel Dairy Foundation website.
+Check out the Oasis Camel Dairy Foundation website to learn more about open farm hours, private reservations, camel rides, and the camel camp.

 8. The Ramona Grasslands

 Located in the Santa Maria Valley, the Ramona Grasslands County Preserve is a 3,521-acre land home to a large variety of plant, animal, and insect species.
 Some more notable organisms may be spotted include mountain lions, coyotes, golden eagles, weasels, and raccoons.

 Visitors are also likely to encounter one of the 23 butterfly species on the preserve or a few of the more than 100 species of birds.